 You can apply the principles in the above examples to other Arduino projects.
-For instance, you could potentially use it to debug your Arduino-based DIY LED projects.
+For instance, you could use it to debug your Arduino-based DIY LED projects.

-The second most important function is the loop method that allows your Arduino to read information from the monitor and relay information back to it.
+The second most important function is the loop method, which allows your Arduino to read information from the monitor and relay it back to it.

 Thus, you should place the code you plan to use to debug the

 Alternatives to The Arduino IDE’s Serial Monitor

 While Arduino’s proprietary serial monitor is a great and easy-to-use console for debugging serial communications between your Arduino and other devices, it is quite basic.

 The puTTY screen on Ubuntu

 However, it also allows you to save and load profiles and contains a built-in SFTP window.
 It is beloved by network administrators and other users because of its speed and accessibility.

 The cathode is the best alternative serial communications and debugs terminal for users building Arduino projects using a macOS-based computer.
 Secret Geometry (now defunct) developed it as an alternative terminal for Mac.

 The GNU Screen user interface

-GNU screen is another external terminal program.
-However, what makes it special is how it allows you to multiplex terminal windows.
+However, it is special because it allows you to multiplex terminal windows.
 You can also use it as a common VT100 terminal emulator for tracking serial communications.